seas-cs32/py2cpp/1SyntaxDiffs/lesson/instructions.md

 ## Preprocessing and compilation

-Ok, you now understand a bit about preprocessing, but what exactly is happening when you hit the big green run button?
+Ok, you now understand a bit about preprocessing, but what exactly is happening in that command you wrote to run the program?

-Let's start by recalling what happens when we hit the big green run button with a Python script.
+Let's start by recalling what happens when we ran a Python script.
 When we do this, Replit passes our script to the Python interpreter, which reads through our script, parsing and running each statement.
 If what we wrote didn't make syntactic and semantic sense, the interpreter stops and prints some sort of error message.

-**Hit the green run button again and look what's run at the prompts.** Replit ran the command `make -s`, which printed nothing.
-And then it ran `./main`, which gave us our program's output.
+What we typed earlier was two commands.
+We first asked the shell to run `make -s`, which printed nothing.
+And then asked it run `./main`, which gave us our program's output.
+Recall that the semicolon is just the way we tell the shell to run a sequence of commands.

 `make` is a command that runs the C preprocessor and the C compiler on our `main.c` program.
 It produces `./main`, along with a few other files.